-To characterise the susceptibility of the mounted cavity to external noise, the cavity resonance shift $\delta\omega_C$ is measured with respect to a laser which is loosely locked to the cavity with a Pound-Drever-Hall (PDH)15 scheme through an integral controller with small gain.
+To characterize the susceptibility of the mounted cavity to external noise, the cavity resonance shift $\delta\omega_C$ is measured with respect to a laser which is loosely locked to the cavity with a Pound-Drever-Hall (PDH)15 scheme through an integral controller with small gain and a sub-Hz cutoff frequency.
 With this method, fast cavity length changes at high frequencies can be measured, while ensuring that the error signal remains in the linear regime with respect to the length change δL_C , i.e., the mapping to frequency detuning stays injective.